davidboutelier/Synthetic_PIV_images/README.md

 # Synthetic_PIV_images
-Scripts to make synthetic images for PIV
+Scripts to make synthetic images for PIV for submitted manuscript.

 The MATLAB scripts in this repo are based on Thielicke and Stamhuis PIVlab.
 I have modified thescript to make shear zones instead of vortex.